Rathgrith/Rathgrith.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Highly motivated Computer Engineering graduate student with expertise in Software Development and Artificial Intelligence.
-Skilled in Java, Python, Golang, C# and JavaScript.
-Strong research background in backdoor learning, computer vision, and medical image segmentation.
-Experienced in full-stack development and interned at Wensi Haihui Information Technology Co., Ltd. Published researcher with strong time management and teamwork skills.
-Fluent in English, Chinese, and Japanese.
+ - Highly motivated Computer Engineering graduate student with expertise in Software Development and Artificial Intelligence.
+ - Skilled in Java, Python, Golang, C# and JavaScript.
+ - Solid research background in backdoor learning, computer vision, and medical image segmentation.
+ - Experienced in full-stack development and interned at Wensi Haihui Information Technology Co., Ltd.
+ - Also a published researcher with strong time management and teamwork skills.
+ - Fluent in English, Mandarin, and Japanese.

 My recent research interest includes robust machine learning and backdoor attacks in computer vision.

 # 🔥 News
-- *2023.08*: &nbsp;🎉🎉 Started my Master degree in ECE in UIUC
+- *2023.08*: &nbsp;🎉🎉 Started my Master degree in UIUC ECE.
-- *2023.07*: &nbsp;🎉🎉 Graduated from UoL & XJTLU.
+- *2023.07*: &nbsp;🎉🎉 Got my distinction bachelor degree from UoL and XJTLU.

 # 📝 Publications